chainguard-dev/edu/content/open-source/sbom/getting-started-openvex-vexctl.md

 To attest to and attach VEX statements within a given document to a container image, you can use the `vexctl attest` command with the `--attach` and `--sign` flags.

 For example, if you have a container image `your-username/your-container-image:latest` in a container registry, and a related VEX document `hello.vex.json`, you can run the following command to attest to that document, attach the document and sign that attestation.
+(If you want to try this example in your terminal, make sure to replace `your-username/your-container-image:latest` with the path to your container.)

 ```sh
 vexctl attest --attach --sign hello.vex.json your-username/your-container-image:latest